 Austin City Limits Festival at Zilker Park.
 Credit Charles Reagan Hackleman, courtesy ACL.

 Zilker has an unmatched view of downtown Austin and is a great place to escape the heat.
 Here you can go for a dip in Barton Springs Pool, walk around the Hike and Bike Trail, or attend a concert.
-The park is home to the Austin City Limits Music Festival (Oct.
-6-8 and Oct.
-13-15, 2017, the Zilker Park Kite Festival, and a massive holiday celebration with a giant tree, all lit up in festive colors.
+The park is home to the Austin City Limits Music Festival (two weekends each October), the ABC Kite Festival (held every spring), and the Trail of Lights, a massive holiday celebration with a giant tree, all lit up in festive colors.
 There are playgrounds, picnic spots, disc golf, sand volleyball, and tons of other activities here, so spend a day exploring all of the possibilities!
 Pro tip: this is a great place to ride a bike.
 Pedestrian traffic can mean slow going in some spots, but it's easy to bypass if you rent a bike!

 Barton Springs Pool.
 Courtesy of Austin Parks and Recreation Department.